AJUP86/weather-app/README.md

 ## Contributions

 We welcome contributions to the Weather App!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Remember to replace `https://github.com/your-username/weather-app.git` with your actual repository URL and `your_openweathermap_api_key` with your actual API key.
-If you have a contributing guide or license file, make sure they are linked correctly in the README as well.